|Royal Inca : 7D||09/13/2018||09/19/2018||Book now|

-Peru is a rich country in the world, but the inequality way how the wealth is being distribute is a disaster, therefore is a country of need, while coming to Peru, bring clothes for rain and cold, the Andean communities will thank you for this.
+Peru is a rich country in the world, but the inequality way how the wealth is being distributed is a disaster, therefore is a country of need, while coming to Peru, bring clothes for rain and cold, the Andean communities will thank you for this.
 Please contact us if you want to bring stuff, so we can assist and direct you .

 Bosques para el futuro.com

 32 208 625 (June 2016), with around 10 million living in the greater Lima area: The highest population density is found in coastal areas (55% of the total population).
-Close to 45% of Peru’s population are Native Americans, some of whom are descendants of the Incas and Quechuas who established a great civilization in the 15th century.
-Practically 37% of the population are of mixed Spanish and Andean heritage, 15% are direct descendants of the Spanish and the rest are Japanese, Chinese and Afro-American.
+Approximately 45% of Peru’s population are Native Americans, some of whom are descendants of the Incas and Quechuas who established a great civilization in the 15th century.
+Practically 37% of the population are of mixed Spanish and Andean heritage, 15% are direct descendants of the Spanish and the rest are Japanese, Chinese, and Afro-American.
 75% of the population lives in urban areas and 25 % in rural areas.

 Before your Trip: